mailsvb/jenkins/README.md

 # jenkins
-Dockerized Jenkins Build Server with docker-ce nodejs
+Dockerized Jenkins Build Server with docker-ce and nodejs